djoven89/Ansible_roles/README.md

 * The prompt of the root user will be modified to be more legible.

 * Some settings will be added for the history of the root user.

+**- apache:**

+This role will install Apache2 and configure a virtualhost for the web site.
+A summary of the tasks that this role can do:

+* It will install Apache2 and disable the default virtualhost along with the default content directory.
+* It will hide the Apache2's version.
+* It can create a virtualhost for secure and non secure web sites and also, a redirect virtualhost for HTTP to HTTPs.
+* The secure virtualhost has been hardening.